LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/good/Blue_Mountains_Smith.md

 ## Lore

-The Blue Mountains Miners dwell in their homeland of Ered Luin, smelting and crafting tools and weapons for their armies.
+The Blue Mountains Smiths dwell in their homeland of Ered Luin, smelting and crafting tools and weapons for their armies.

 ## History
 - 1.8.0:
-    - Ported with the Blue Mountains update
+    - Ported Blue Mountains Smiths

 ## Trivia

-- Blue Mountain Smiths were the first dwarven smith the be ported in Extended.
+- Blue Mountain Smiths were the first dwarven smith that was ported in Extended.